top of page

 Overview:

-On almost any day you can turn on the local or national news and see a story about police misconduct or a controversial incident.
-In the days, weeks and months following it, the community, the media, and the agency itself will scrutinize very aspect of the incident.
-The presence of body-worn camera video can work to the advantage of the agency or it could have huge negative impact.
-The agency is then forced to go in to a reactive posture.
-Body-worn cameras provide a capability to change this.
-Never before has our profession had a tool that can allow us to see behavior, policies, practices, and training that could be detrimental to the agency.
+On almost any day you can turn on the local or national news and see a story about police misconduct or some other type of controversial incident.
+In the days, weeks and months following it, the community, the media, and the agency itself will scrutinize every aspect of the incident.
+The presence of BWC video can work to the advantage of the agency, or it could have huge negative impact.
+The agency is then forced to go into a reactive posture, using video of an incident to take corrective measures.
+However, BWC provide a capability to do more than document and react.
+The profession now as a tool that can allow insights to behavior, policies, practices, and training that could be detrimental to the agency and address issues before they become problems.
 But simply discovering these things isn’t enough.
 The agency must have a comprehensive and effective risk management process in place.
 This is not an easy endeavor.
-Many factors have to be considered and implemented for any risk management process to mitigate or eliminate risk and make positive corrections.
-This seminar presents a risk management model that is designed specifically around the use of body-worn camera video.
+Many factors must be considered for any risk management process to become effective at mitigating, reducing or eliminating risk and make positive changes.
+This seminar presents both a reactive and proactive risk management model that is designed specifically around the use of body-worn camera video.
 It examines all the challenges to implementing the program as well as methods for evaluating success.
-Topics include:

 • A police risk management process model